U.S. flag

 The Route 203 site is located near the intersection of Route 203 and Sweets Crossing Road in the town of Nassau, New York.
 In July 2018, The U.S. Environmental Protection Agency (EPA) learned that the property may have been used historically for waste oil handling and disposal activities by the property owner.

-EPA performed an assessment of the property in October 2018 and subsequently collected samples from the property in December 2018.
-EPA received final sampling results in March 2019 which showed elevated levels of polychlorinated biphenyls (PCBs) and volatile organic compounds in soil and pond sediment.
+EPA assessed the Route 203 property and collected soil, pond sediment, pond water and groundwater samples in late 2018.
+The results showed elevated levels of polychlorinated biphenyls (PCBs) and volatile organic compounds in soil and pond sediment.
 As a result, EPA collected samples from the surrounding environment later in 2019.
 In March 2019, EPA collected samples from 26 groundwater wells in the vicinity of the property, including a village of Nassau public supply well.
 The groundwater sampling results showed no detections above federal or state drinking water standards in any of the wells.
 EPA also conducted additional soil sampling in May 2019, which revealed detections of PCBs in soil at two adjacent properties.
 The data collected in 2019 confirmed that past releases of hazardous substances had occurred at the site.

 EPA entered into an Administrative Settlement Agreement and Order on Consent with General Electric Company (GE) in March 2020 to perform additional Removal Action investigation activities at the site to define the nature and extent of contamination.
 Under EPA oversight, GE investigated the site from May until November 2020.
-The investigations revealed a total of 14 drums and two underground storage tanks containing water and waste oil.
+The investigations revealed a total of 14 drums at or near ground surface and two underground storage tanks containing water and waste oil.
 GE’s report summarizing the investigation results was finalized in July 2021 and is available at the site’s information repository (Nassau Free Library).
+GE removed the drums and the water and waste oil from a smaller underground storage tank in 2021 and from one compartment of a larger underground storage tank in spring 2022.
+Additional buried drums were discovered at the site and later removed in February 2023.
+The liquids from the second compartment of the larger underground storage tank are scheduled to be removed and disposed of in summer 2023.
+Additional details about the drum removal are available in the May 2023 Community Update.

 In October 2021, EPA sampled tap water at 61 residences near the Route 203 site to evaluate if there has been any change in conditions since EPA collected samples in March 2019 and to expand the sampling area to the south and southwest.
 EPA found Trichloroethylene (TCE) in the Route 203 on-site commercial well and at 12 residences located to the south of the site.
 Of these 13 wells, one located south of the site showed TCE levels above the federal and state drinking water standards.
 EPA installed a treatment system at the residence where TCE was found above federal and state standards.